Tanks of the United States in the Cold War: M24 Chaffee

-Korean War

 In the Korean War M24 Chaffees were the first U.S. tanks to fight the North Korean T-34-85s.
-The M24 fared poorly against these much better-armed and armored medium tanks.
+The M24 fared poorly against the much better-armed and armored medium tanks.
 When the war began in June 1950, the four American infantry divisions on occupation duty in Japan had no medium tanks at all, having only one active tank company (equipped with M24 Chaffee light tanks) each.
 When these divisions were sent to Korea at the end of June 1950, they soon found that the 75 mm gun on the M24 could not penetrate the armor of North Korean T-34 tanks, which had no difficulty penetrating the M24's thin armor.
-M24s were more successful later in the war in their reconnaissance role, supported by heavier tanks such as the M4, M26, and M46.
+M24s were more successful later in the war in their reconnaissance role, supported by heavier tanks.

 M41 Walker Bulldog

-The development of the M41 began in 1947 to replace the M24 Chaffee.
-The vehicle was designed to be air-transportable, and the heavier firepower, provided by an advanced 76 mm gun.
-In 1949, with the adoption of a less ambitious rangefinder, the project's designation was changed to M41.
-Production started in 1951 at Cadillac's Cleveland Tank Plant, and by 1953 the new tank completely replaced the M24 in the United States Army.
-It was later designated the M41 Walker Bulldog.
+The development of the M41 Walker Bulldog began in 1947 to replace the M24 Chaffee.
+The vehicle was designed to be air-transportable and carry heavier firepower provided by an advanced 76 mm gun.
 The M41 was an agile and well armed.
 On the other hand, it was noisy, fuel-hungry and heavy enough to cause problems with air transport.